Skip to game

 Gaps (Montana)

-All 52 cards dealt face-up into a 4×13 grid.
-Remove the Aces to create gaps, then slide cards into gaps — each must be one rank higher and the same suit as the card to its left.
-2 redeals allowed.
-A challenging grid-based patience puzzle.
+All 52 cards in a 4×13 grid.
+Remove Aces to create gaps, then slide cards in — each one rank higher and same suit as the left neighbor.
+2 redeals.

 Win rate: ~10–20% · 1 deck · 4×13 grid · Same suit ascending